natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  *Format:*  ``*``.dbf or ``*``.mdb for the ArcGIS version, the standalone model requires a .csv file

- *Rows:*  Each row is a landuse / landcover class
+ *Rows:*  Each row is a landuse / landcover class and must contain all the landcover values found in the LULC raster

  *Columns:* Contain water demand values per LULC class and must be named as follows: